k-maru/grunt-typescript/README.md

 Specify newline code: "auto" (default) or "crlf" or "lf".
 This options is experimental.

 ###indentStep `number`
 Specify space indent count for code generation: This value will be disregarded if the useTabIndent option is specified.
+This options is experimental.

 ###useTabIndent `boolean`
 Specify tab indent for code generation: false (default) or true.
 This options is experimental.